Master Sample Ballot

 Wednesday, July 22: Election Board meeting

-Week of September 14 – 18: Mail ballot delivery will commence and continue through the election period
+Beginning September 18: Mail ballot delivery will commence and continue through the election period

 Monday, October 5: Last day to register to vote